-DORMITORY - A building occupied by a resident manager and used, designed and adapted to provide housing for more than ten (10) occupants.
+DORMITORY - A building occupied by a resident manager and used, designed and adapted to provide housing for more than ten (10) ten or more occupants.
 Such units are distinguished by separate study and sleeping quarters for each individual or pair of individuals; common social assembly rooms; common toilet facilities; and common cooking and dining facilities, where provided.
+Occupants of a dormitory are employees or students or otherwise connected to an institution, such as a school, hospital, or church.

-DRIVE-THROUGH FACILITY - A service facility designed for the convenience of the motoring public that is intended to enable the customer to transact business with a person located within a structure or a machine without exiting the motor vehicle.
+DRIVE-THROUGH FACILITY -A service facility designed for the convenience of the motoring public that is intended to enable the customer to transact business with a person located within a structure or a machine without exiting the motor vehicle.

-DRIVEWAY - A private, vehicular access connecting a house, parking area, garage or other building with the street.
+DRIVEWAY - A private, vehicular access connecting a house, parking area, garage or other building or site with the street.